 7.28.2 Cross references

-TBD
+Burns, Alan and Wellings, Andy.
+Real-Time Systems and Programming Languages: Ada, Real-time Java and C/Real-Time POSIX (4th Edition

 7.28.3 Mechanism of failure

 Many applications measure resource consumption to detect failures of portions of portions of the algorithm and to make decisions about alternative actions.
 For example, excessive consumption of CPU may indicate that a thread is executing erroneously; or that other needed threads may not be able to execute due to excessive resource consumption.